 Why do I have so many images on my site?

 The short answer is "resizes".
 WordPress creates 4 resizes by default for every image you upload to your site.
 Your theme, or other plugins you have installed, may add additional sizes to be created for each upload.
 So while you might look at the Media Library and think you only have 1,000 images, it is likely that you have at least 5,000.
 As a rough estimate, you can simply multiply the number of resizes by the number of images listed in the Media Library.
-To find a complete list of resizes, check the advanced settings for the EWWW Image Optimizer.
-And as of version 3.2, you can run a Scan from the Bulk Optimizer to find out how many images need to be optimized.
+To find a complete list of resizes, check the resize settings for the EWWW Image Optimizer.
+You can run a Scan from the Bulk Optimizer to find out how many total images need to be optimized.
 Running a scan doesn't use any credits, so you can safely run it at any time to count the number of images you have left to optimize.

 What to do when the resizes are out of control?

 As the video describes, there are two purposes for the resizes that WordPress generates: